vice87/gam-ngs/README.md

 The steps are the following ones:

- 1. Edit CMakeLists.txt file at line 17, replacing "Release" with "Debug" so that the line is:
+1. Edit CMakeLists.txt file at line 17, replacing "Release" with "Debug" so that the line becomes:

         set(CMAKE_BUILD_TYPE Debug)

 2. Re-compile the tool with the usual commands (removing any previous file/folder in the build directory)

         $ cmake ..
         $ make

 3. Run gdb with the executable (gam-create or gam-merge) in which the problem is present:

         $ gdb /path/to/gam-create-or-merge

 4. Run the executable specifying the arguments that caused the problem (possibly using a single thread):

         (gdb) set logging on
         (gdb) run --master-bam <master-pe-list.txt> --slave-bam <slave-pe-list.txt> ...

 5. After the problem has occurred, please run the following command and exit gdb:

         (gdb) backtrace
         (gdb) quit

 6. A file named gdb.txt should have been created in the current directory.
- Attach that file to help me solve the problem (possibly along with standard output and standard error).
+   Provide that file to me (possibly along with standard output and standard error).

+Thank you!